atanasgiliev/atanasgiliev.github.io/content/art.md

 took very little time to do it unlike basically everything else in that drawing.
 The prof did suggest that I try and make the background completely black though, so I may try if I find myself with enough free time and motivation on my hands.

+---

+I also have a secondary Instagram account that is centered around my art and is somewhat more spammy than my main one.
+It is also public.
+You can follow it if you want by clicking **[here](https://www.instagram.com/artanasiliev/)**.